ionic-team/ionic-site/content/docs/cli/upload/index.md

-`--note` | Give this snapshot a nice description `--deploy` | Deploys this snapshot to the given channel `--metadata` | Set custom metadata JSON for the deploy `--nobuild` | Do not invoke a build for this snapshot
+`--note` | Give this snapshot a nice description `--deploy` | Deploys this snapshot to the given channel `--metadata` | Set custom metadata JSON for the deploy `--prod` | Build the application for production `--aot` | Perform ahead-of-time compilation for the upload's build `--minifyjs` | Minify JS for the upload's build `--minifycss` | Minify CSS for the upload's build `--optimizejs` | Perform JS optimizations for the upload's build `--no-build` | Do not invoke an Ionic build

 ## Examples